DigitalCommons/land-explorer-back-end/readme.md

 ## Requirements

  - Nodejs
- - Nodemon
  - MySQL

 ## Installation

  - Run `npm install`
  - Copy `.env.example` and rename the copy to `.env`
+ - If in development, create a MySql schema for testing
- - Fill in the `.env` with database credential
+ - Fill in the `.env` with database credentials
  - Run migration `npx sequelize-cli db:migrate`
  - Run seeder `npx sequelize-cli db:seed:all`
  - Run `npm run dev:serve`